LXP vs LMS: What are the Differences and Which Should You Choose

 what is LMS

 It’s important to note that LMSs are administrator-driven.
-An administrator manages learning content and controls who can access it.
+An administrator manages LMS content and controls who can access it.
 They decide what educational material to assign to a user and when.
 The administrator also tracks learners’ progress, monitors their activities, and assesses their skills and knowledge through scored tests.

 LMSs host standardized content compliant with SCORM specifications.